A couple of weeks after I wrote this I bought one…

 - Tubeless wheels

-- Low seat height and CoG for easy low-speed manoeuvring, despite the weight
+- Low seat height and CoG for easy low-speed maneuvering, despite the weight

 - Very economical